pharmaledgerassoc/gtin-resolver/lib/leaflet-web-api/readme.md

 # **Overview**

-Leaflet-web-api is a webservice which can be used by web users in order to retireve leaflets.
+Leaflet-web-api is a webservice which can be used by web users in order to retrieve leaflets.

 # **Credentials**